Duel Blackjack: The Wildest Live Blackjack Table in the World

 Side bets you can stack on every hand

-Lucky Seven pays on three unsuited sevens (e.g. 7♥ 7♣ 7♠).
+Lucky Seven pays on three unsuited sevens (7♥ 7♣ 7♠).

-RTP by side bet, with optimal play:
+RTP by bet, at optimal play:

 BetRTP